 7. An official should point to the floor to indicate a non-shooting foul when a player is fouled just before the shot.

-8. It is illegal for a player to end a dribble and throw the ball off the back board and dribble. (as throwing the ball off back board is a dribble)
+8. It is legal for a player to end a dribble and throw the ball off the back board and dunk.

 9. If a 3-point shot is touched inside the 2-point area, the value of the goal is three points.

 10. A screener must give a step on a blind screen.

 11. On a break-away foul, contact from the side is an unsportsmanlike foul.